makeabilitylab/physcomp/arduino/force-sensitive-resistors.md

 ## Using FSRs with microcontrollers

-First, we'll show you the wrong way to hook up an FSR to a microcontroller:
+First, like usual, we'll show you the wrong way to hook up an FSR to a microcontroller:

 ![Incorrect Arduino wiring diagram and schematic for FSR](assets/images/ArduinoUno_FSR_Incorrect_SchematicAndDiagram.png)